 Ready to Sketchnote?

-Download a free Sketchnoting template with brushes and canvas all set to help you draw your key ideas.
+Download a free Sketchnoting template with brushes and canvas all set to help you draw your ideas.
+The template features:

-1. Download the template file onto your iPad or iPhone.
+1. Download this template file on your iPad or iPhone.

 2. Tap+hold the file.
 Tap "Open in..." and select Concepts App.

 3. The file will automatically open in a new drawing for you.

 4. When you are ready to make a drawing with the template, tap+hold the template file in the Gallery and select Duplicate.
 All of your tools and settings will be exactly the same as in the template.